peterlolty/entity-generator/base_model/README.txt

 Customising your entities in 5 simple steps.
 --------------------------------------------
 1. Search and replace in all files:
-- "modelentity" by the name of your entity (and "Modelentity" and the plural forms "modelentities" and "Modelentities")
+- "model_modelentity" by the name of your entity (and "Modelentity" and the plural forms "model_modelentities" and "Modelentities")
 - "model" by the name of your module (and "Model" with uppercase)

 2. Rename all files of the module as in the first step